squid-cache/squid-cache.github.io/FrontPage.rst

  * ["StoreAPI"]
- * LibCacheReplacement: free thoughts about designing an event-driven generic cache lib == ClientStreams ==
+ * LibCacheReplacement: free thoughts about designing an event-driven generic cache lib
+ * DevelopmentIdeas: a collection of possible improvements to squid to be evaluated and possibly implemented

+== ClientStreams ==
 A transcript of a IRC chat with Robert Collins (aka lifeless) about using ClientStreams to request pages internally to squid.